 When diving for abalone, you wore your wet suit, carried a mesh bag and an abalone iron which was just a piece of metal with a handle.
 The idea was simple: you used would sneak up on the mollusc, quickly jam the iron between its foot and the rock and pry it away before it could lock down.
 If you delayed – the critter sucked itself hard onto the rock surface and then you were lucky to get your iron back because almost no one is strong enough to pry an abalone away once it has locked down.

 Abalone meat tastes amazing sliced, pounded soft, and pan fried with an egg and spiced bread crumb batter.

 One day dad took me to a place where the surf was pretty rough and the rocks we were hunting were huge, forming deep 15 foot caverns where you had to hold on to the seaweeds to keep from being washed away.
 It was freaking me out even though riding the waves up and down through those rocks was kinda neat.
 It was obviously dangerous.

 I knew the next wave was about to arrive.
 I looked to see so I could be ready and sure enough, that wave was coming. bubbles and surf debris was flushing towards me and then I saw it – a huge eel was also coming at me with the current.
-It was waving through the current, completely comfortable with the environment.
-I wanted nothing to do with the eel and shot to the surface hoping it would pass beneath me.
+It was weaving through the current, completely comfortable with the environment.
+I wanted nothing to do with him and shot to the surface hoping it would pass beneath me.
 Once I was above the water, my heart was pounding because I didn’t know what to do if the critter decided to follow me.
-I looked back down in time to see the ell – no wait – damn – that’s a huge ribbon of ell-colored sea weed washing in with the wave.
+I looked back down in time to see the ell – no wait – damn – that’s a huge loose ribbon of ell-colored sea weed washing in with the wave.

 I settled down quickly so dad wouldn’t see me freaked out and the wet suit washed up just fine so I don’t think he ever caught on.